This post may feature affiliate links. Please read our disclosure policy.

 - Cashews: this delicious nut that actually grows on a fruit (cool, right?) adds another sweet element and crunchy texture to these energy balls.
 We love the rich nutty flavor cashews bring to any dish.
 To top all this off, cashews are a serious powerhouse of nutrients like vitamin E, K, and potassium.

 - Maple Syrup: a Canadian’s secret weapon.
 Honestly, we really do use maple syrup to sweeten most of our dishes.
-It has such a well balanced sweetness, but comes with vitamins and minerals you don’t get in ultra processed sweeteners.
+It has such a well-balanced sweetness but contains vitamins and minerals ultra-processed sweeteners don’t have.
 Just 1/4 cup of maple syrup provides you with 100% of your daily manganese needs!

 First, you’ll make a batch of homemade coconut manna, or melt some store-bought coconut manna in a small bowl.